ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 The following steps are basic installation tasks:
 1. Obtain Hybrid Cloud Enterprise virtual appliance OVA file.
-2. From the vSphere Web Client, install the HCX Manager service virtual appliance in the on-premises vCenter that connects to IBM Cloud.
+2. From the vSphere Web Client, install the HCX Manager service virtual appliance in the on-premises vCenter that connects to {{site.data.keyword.cloud_notm}}.
-3. From the vSphere Web Client, register an IBM Cloud endpoint with the HCX plug-in.
-Registration establishes the one-to-one relationship between the on-premises HCX and the HCX instance on IBM Cloud.
+3. From the vSphere Web Client, register an {{site.data.keyword.cloud_notm}} endpoint with the HCX plug-in.
+Registration establishes the one-to-one relationship between the on-premises HCX and the HCX instance on {{site.data.keyword.cloud_notm}}.
 4. Install and configure the service virtual appliances.
-5. For each appliance installed on premises, the installer provisions a corresponding service virtual appliance in the target IBM Cloud.
+5. For each appliance installed on premises, the installer provisions a corresponding service virtual appliance in the target {{site.data.keyword.cloud_notm}}.
 6. After the installation, HCX Manager controls both local and remote service virtual appliances.
-In the IBM Cloud, HCX manages the provisioned Software-Defined WAN components as a service.
+In the {{site.data.keyword.cloud_notm}}, HCX manages the provisioned Software-Defined WAN components as a service.

 ### Deployment component performance considerations
 {: #hcx-archi-source-perf-consid}

 Architecture planning includes the VMs to be migrated, the networks that are used for virtual machine traffic, and the networks to be extended.

 The maximum and minimum values for the deployment components are:
 * vSphere vCenter.
 The HCX manager appliance must be installed on the vCenter that requires hybrid services.
 There can be only one HCX deployment per vCenter.
 This restriction applies to linked mode.
 The HCX management appliance is only installed in the primary vCenter.
 HCX supports up to five registered vCenters in linked mode.